th3or14/semaphore/README.md

 ## Subject

-The proposed semaphore implementation is in the files `semaphore.hpp` and `semaphore.cpp`.
+The proposed semaphore implementation is the class `Semaphore` defined in the files `semaphore.hpp` and `semaphore.cpp`.

 ## Features